For the past 26 years, Chantelle has been a mom to a son with autism. Creating a happy life for her family makes her heart sing.

 Make sure each line item has an easy-to-understand picture.
 Cross or check off each activity once it is finished.

 Make a schedule at home for each day of your stay and read them with your child at least once a day starting two weeks ahead of time.
-If your child understands calendars and time, by all means, add it to your schedule.
+If your child understands calendars and time, by all means, add them to your schedule.
 It will help with understanding and reduce anxiety.

-When making your schedule don’t forget to factor in how quickly your child can transition from one activity to the next.
+When making your schedule, don’t forget to factor in how quickly your child can transition from one activity to the next.
 There is a lot of walking, and it is hot.
 Take your time.
 Focus on the joy and not the speed.
 You can always come again one day and when you do you will be overjoyed at the progress your child has made handling new and challenging situations.
 Revel in it.

 Make Use Of YouTube To Prepare Your Child

 Disney offers a free travel DVD that the kids are sure to love and will help them understand and get excited about their trip.
 Check YouTube for rides your kids might be interested in riding and see how they react.